 Form FR 2572 collects data on credit card pricing and availability from a sample of at least 150 financial institutions that offer credit cards.
 The data enable the Bureau of Consumer Financial Protection (Bureau) to present information to the public on terms of credit card plans.

 The Bureau is issuing this advance notice of proposed rulemaking relating to residential Property Assessed Clean Energy (PACE) financing to aid implementation of the Economic Growth, Regulatory Relief, and Consumer Protection Act section 307.

-This is a Paperwork Reduction Act request for Office of Management and Budget (OMB) approval information collection titled, “Bureau of Consumer Financial Protection Speaker Request Form.”
+The CFPB requested OMB approval for an information collection titled, "Bureau of Consumer Financial Protection Speaker Request Form".